 Home » Attractions » Western Museum of Mining and Industry

-Perfect for history buffs, rock hounds, geology fans and everyone in between, the Western Museum of Mining and Industry is a family-friendly attraction that is sure to inspire learning — and fun — on your next outing.
+Perfect for history fans, rock collectors, geology enthusiasts and everyone in between, the Western Museum of Mining and Industry is a family-friendly attraction that is sure to inspire learning — and fun — on your next outing.

 What you can do